-I Got Multiple DMs After Posting About This Celebrity Hair Line Dropping at Priceline
+I Got Multiple DMs After Posting About This Affordable Celebrity Hair Line

 I recently got my hair chopped.
 Like proper, above-the-jaw level.
 So, when information filtered through that celebrity hairstylist and co-founder of The Beauty Department, Kristin Ess was headed to Australia, I admit, I was excited.
 It's not every day you get to chat with the person responsible for creating the cut you literally took to your hair appointment as a reference.

 The picture in question was of Lucy Hale (one of Ess's celebrity clients) featuring a jaw-length bob, looking perfectly "undone" — something I felt I hadn't quite managed to nail . . . yet.
 However, that all changed when I tried Kristin's products.
 And apparently, Instagram agrees because I posted a photo of my head after using them and I got loads of questions.

 So, here's the info.
-Launching with 14 products into Priceline on the 3rd of December, the brands philosophy is simple: Affordable products that focus on hair health first and styling that works with your natural texture second.
+The brands philosophy is simple: Affordable products that focus on hair health first and styling that works with your natural texture second.
 And, although I know it should only be what's inside that counts, it's worth mentioning everything is packaged seriously pretty.
 You know, just in case coordinating your shower caddy in baby pink is important to you.